Pillar Pages: How to Create One (Step-by-Step Guide)

 Step 3: Build Out Supporting Content (Cluster Pages)

-1. Work the Cluster: I shift my focus to the category: Clusters that need supporting pages.
+1. Work the Cluster: I shift my focus to: Clusters that need supporting pages.
 This indicates clusters that have a pillar page but require additional sub-pages or articles.

 Supporting Pages and Keywords